Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Variants of the main construction over

 \begin{example} In defect 0, there is a graph cocycle of order 5 over $\Z/2$ which is not the mod-2 reduction of a cocycle over $\Z$.
 This cocycle was found by Dogolazky \cite{Dogolazky} and further studied by Stanford \cite{Stanford-mod2}.
 The chord diagram terms in this cocycle are

-To promote this expression to an actual graph cocycle, one would have to use the STU relation (repeatedly, for some diagrams) to determine the coefficient for every (uni)trivalent graph on two segments with ten vertices.
-We could then apply Proposition \ref{Mod2Classes} to this cocycle to produce a $\Z/2$-valued cohomology class. \end{example}
+To find the explicit expression for the corresponding graph cocycle, one would use the STU relation repeatedly to determine the coefficient for every (uni)trivalent graph on two segments with ten vertices.

-On the other hand, we do not so far have methods for detecting nontriviality of classes that are not merely mod-$p$ reductions of configuration space integrals.
 Stanford showed that the cocycle described above ``integrates'' to zero, by considering topological relations that an invariant giving rise to it would have to satisfy.
-Thus it is possible that the cohomology class resulting from our construction is zero.
+It would be interesting to see if our construction (applied with a suitably small group of symmetries $G'$) produces a nontrivial cohomology class in $H^*(\Emb(\R \sqcup \R, \R^d);\,\Z/2)$ for odd $d \geq 3$.